Some say they are becoming mandatory for mobile games.

 Wondering why this feature works for so many different games?

-I believe it’s best to answer this question with examples, so let’s analyze battle pass utilization in three very different games.
+I believe it’s best to answer this question with examples, so let’s analyze battle pass utilization in four very different games.

 Clash of Clans

 When this strategy game first introduced the battle pass feature, its revenues skyrocketed.

 In the week they launched their Gold Pass, the game’s revenues climbed 145% compared to the week before.
 (Sensor Tower)

 After that, the battle pass remained an important revenue stream for the game.
 It is currently the game’s 4th best-selling offer in the US (Sensor Tower, iOS).
 Obviously, they are doing a lot of things right, so let’s analyze how this game’s battle pass works.